ragdoll99/time_series_predictive_model/README.md

 ## Time Series Predictive Model for demand of perishable food item.

-This is a project to showcase time series predictive modelling.
+This is a project for time series predictive modelling.
+It was part of the project-based interview.

 Background: A local supermarket often face the issue of over or under production of one of its perishable house brand food item.
 There are